Anatomy of a Great Sponsored Review Post: A Guide for Influencers

 You’ve definitely seen a roundup post in action, although you may not have known it.
 You know all of those holiday gift guides?
 Posts that share something like “10 products you NEED for a trip to Italy?”
 They’re everywhere.

-A roundup is a bit different than a product comparison since it’s usually more of a list of products all related to a certain thing.
+A roundup is a bit different than a product comparison since it’s usually more of a list of products all related to a certain topic.
 The reader in this example is definitely looking for a subscription box that gives back to charity, so giving them options is always a good idea.
 Plus, if you’re enrolled in any affiliate programs, roundup posts are a great way to add links in a natural way.

 Again, always check with the brand you’re promoting to see if they’d like a dedicated post, or if you’re able to include them in a roundup.